What are the most spectacular roads in Wales?

 Famed for its strikingly rugged landscape, Wales is a country that is part of the United Kingdom.
 Dominated by the Cambrians, central and north, and by the Brecon Beacons of the south, Wales is a mountainous country on the western side of Great Britain.
 It is bordered by England to its east, the Irish Sea to its north and west, and the Bristol Channel to its south.
 It has a varied geography with strong contrasts.

-Llanberis Pass is a mountain pass at an elevation of 360m (1,180ft) above the sea level, located in Snowdonia, Gwynedd, in Wales.
+Llanberis Pass is a mountain pass at an elevation of 360m (1,180ft) above sea level, located in Snowdonia, Gwynedd, in Wales.

 Tirabad-Llywel is a paved military road located in southern Powys county, in Wales.
 Check there isn't any military training on first.

-Marchlyn Mawr Dam is a natural lake dammed to form a reservoir at an elevation of 643m (2,109ft) above the sea level, located in Gwynedd county, in Wales.
+Marchlyn Mawr Dam is a natural lake dammed to form a reservoir at an elevation of 643m (2,109ft) above sea level, located in Gwynedd county, in Wales.
 It’s one of the highest roads of the country.

-Bwlch Pen Barras is a mountain pass at an elevation of 360m (1,181ft) above the sea level, located in Denbighshire county, in Wales.
+Bwlch Pen Barras is a mountain pass at an elevation of 360m (1,181ft) above sea level, located in Denbighshire county, in Wales.
 It includes climbing 25% at various points.

 Located within the Brecon Beacons National Park, in the county of Powys, in Wales, the B4560 (Llangynidr Road) is said to be one of the most scenic drives in Europe.